 - Use it in meatless baked ziti, lasagna or other baked pasta dishes

-- Serve as dessert with some honey and cinnamon or figs (when they're in season)
+- Serve as dessert with a drizzle of honey and cinnamon or figs (when they're in season)

-- Use it to make my Grapefruit Ricotta Cookies!
+- Use it to make Lemon Ricotta Cake and Grapefruit Ricotta Cookies!

 How to Make Homemade Ricotta

-Juice the lemon, being sure to strain out any pits and pith and set aside.
+In a separate bowl, juice the lemon, being sure to strain out any pits or pith.
+Set the juice aside.

 You can choose to discard the whey, the liquid that drained from the ricotta, or you can store it in a large jar as well for other uses (in the photo below, the whey is the slightly yellowish liquid shown in the large mason jar in the top left corner).